• Menu

 Cost of living index: 87.3

 Big enough to not be humdrum yet small enough for that small-town feel, Glens Falls is a walkable city of approximately 14,300.
 It’s about a three-hour drive north of New York City.
-For a city of its size, there are ample resources: the city has 18 hospitals, four pet-friendly hotels, and 16 schools.
-Over the years, Glens Falls has become more developed and offers an abundance of activities; it was even nicknamed the ‘Arts & Entertainment Gateway to the Adirondacks.’
-It’s also close to lakes, the beach, mountains, and farms.
-Whether you prefer city or country life, Glens Falls has something suited for all tastes.
+For a city of its size, there are ample resources, recreation, and amenities.
+It has the nickname of the ‘Arts & Entertainment Gateway to the Adirondacks.’

 8. Orange County